christyzliang/Static-SiteBase/README.md

 # Static-SiteBase
-This is my project from Are 128, Site Base Project
+This is my project from Are 128, Site Base.